jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - **Risk response**: the formulation of a plan for each identified risk; for a given risk, you have a choice for a possible risk response:
     - **Risk Mitigation**: reducing risk, or risk mitigation, is the implementation of safeguards, security controls, and countermeasures to reduce and/or eliminate vulnerabilities or block threats
     - **Risk Assignment**: assigning or transferring risk is the placement of the responsibility of loss due to a risk onto another entity or organization; AKA assignment of risk and transference of risk
     - **Risk Deterrence**: deterrence is the process of implementing deterrents for would-be violators of security and policy
       - the goal is to convince a threat agent not to attack
       - e.g. implementing auditing, security cameras, and warning banners; using security guards
-    - **Risk Avoidance**: determining that the impact or likelihood of a specific risk is too great to be offset by potential benefits, and not performing a particular business function due to that determiniation; the process of selecting alternate options or activities that have less associated risk than the default, common, expedient, or cheap option
+    - **Risk Avoidance**: determining that the impact or likelihood of a specific risk is too great to be offset by potential benefits, and not performing a particular business function due to that determination; the process of selecting alternate options or activities that have less associated risk than the default, common, expedient, or cheap option
     - **Risk Acceptance**: the result after a cost/benefit analysis determines that countermeasure costs would outweigh the possible cost of loss due to a risk
       - also means that management has agreed to accept the consequences/loss if the risk is realized
     - **Risk Rejection**: an unacceptable possible response to risk is to reject risk or ignore risk; denying that risk exists and hoping that it will never be realized are not valid prudent due care/due diligence responses to risk
     - **Risk Transference**: paying an external party to accept the financial impact of a given risk
   - **Inherent Risk**: the level of natural, native, or default risk that exists in an environment, system, or product prior to any risk management efforts being performed (AKA initial or starting risk); this is the risk identified by the risk assessment process
   - **Residual Risk**: consists of threats to specific assets against which management chooses not to implement (the risk that management has chosen to accept rather than mitigate); risk remaining after security controls have been put in place
   - **Total Risk**: the amount of risk an org would face if no safeguards were implemented
-  - **Conceptual Total Risk Formula**: threats * vulnerabilities * asset value = total risk
+  - **Conceptual Total Risk Formula**: threats x vulnerabilities x asset value = total risk
   - **Controls Gap**: amount of risk that is reduced by implementing safeguards, or the difference between total risk and residual risk
   - **Conceptual Residual Risk Formula**: total risk - controls gap = residual risk
   - Risk should be reassessed on a periodic basis to maintain reasonable security because security changes over time